beam-community/ex_machina/README.md

 end
 ```

-That way you can split you giant factory file into many small files.
+That way you can split your giant factory file into many small files.
 But what about name conflicts?
 Use pattern matching to avoid them!

 ```elixir
 # test/factories/post_factory.ex